talesaraujoc/RedesNeurais_CesarSchool/dataset/README.roboflow.txt

 The following pre-processing was applied to each image:
 * Resize to 800x600 (Stretch)

-No image augmentation techniques were applied.
+No image augmentation techniques were applied